Joe Walsh had heard stories about the "Dallas Palace," but, until yesterday, it was all just urban legend to him.

 "The houses were so cheap, we were buying them to eliminate neighbors," he said.

-Peranio concedes that his home is an "odd complex."
+Peranio concedes that his home, which he estimates is about three-fifths done, is an "odd complex."

 His best advice for a visitor: "Just wander and be surprised."